 This small deciduous tree is generally growing singly in forest edges and rocky hills, sometimes at higher elevations than any other native tree.
 The tree is also an appreciated ornamental and planted in urban areas.

 Rowan is a bit niche.
 These berries are naturally bitter, but cooking them with sugar tames the flavour.
 They are traditionally paired with crab apples and used to make jelly to accompany meats and cheese, as they are high in pectin.

 Rowan berries are an astringent, a laxative and a good source of vitamins C and A.

-They must always be cooked as raw berries will cause stomach upsets, but once cooked are perfectly fine.
+Rowan must be cooked as raw berries will cause stomach upsets, but once cooked are perfectly fine.